sarthakgirdhar/Personal-Projects/Airline Delays and Airport Performance/README.md

  1. Flights arriving more than 15 minutes late or more are counted as official delays.
  2. The five delay reasons include - carrier delay, weather delay, NAS delay, late aircraft delay, and security delay.
+ 3. Only 8 carriers/airlines have been reporting all the delay data in the past 10 years.

 ### Dashboards

 The scope of data for the two dashboards is Jan 2013 to Aug 2023.
 The various metrics visualized on the dashboards are listed below.

 **Airline Delay**

  - Average carrier delay in minutes from 2013 to 2023.
  - YoY % change for the 8 airlines.
 - Count of delayed flights due to carrier VS other reasons (late aircraft, weather, NAS, security).

 **Airport Performance**

  - Average arrival delay (in minutes) for the selected airport from 2013 to 2023.
  - Percentage of delayed flights from 2013 to 2023 for the selected airport.
  - Breakdown of flight delay reasons.
 - Count of Total Flights, Delayed Flights and Delayed Flights % (till date as well as separately for each individual year).
 - 2022 Average delay (in minutes).
 - 2022 Airport Ranking (out of 373 airports).

 ### Skills demonstrated